 Summer Academic Internship Program in Washington, DC

-The summer program provides students from across the U.S. and abroad the opportunity to spend 8 weeks earning 3-9 credits from George Mason University, complete an internship placement in their field of interest, and live on George Washington University’s campus – located just a few blocks from the State Department and White House.
+The summer program provides students from across the U.S. and abroad the opportunity to spend 8 weeks earning 3-9 credits from George Mason University, complete an internship placement in their field of interest, and live in furnished housing provided through Washington Intern Student Housing.

 Our goal is to provide a real-world professional and academic experience for college students to help prepare them for responsible leadership in the future.
 Five program tracks are offered during the summer: